-Return on investment (ROI) should always be a consideration when planning to remodel or build.
-If you’re planning a project, a fireplace should definitely be in the cards if you are planning a project.
+Return on investment (ROI) should be a consideration when planning to remodel or build.
+If you’re planning a project, a fireplace should definitely be in the cards.

 FIREPLACES ARE DESIRABLE!

 We all know that a fireplace creates the ambiance and feel of a cozy, warm and safe place.
 A fireplace is one of the amenities in a home that is practical and functional.
 Today’s energy saving appliances are enjoyed by everyone!
 In fact, the National Association of Home Builders says that nearly 75% of homebuyers state a fireplace is one of the most desirable features they’re looking for.
 And the National Association of Realtors say that nearly half of the people buying a home are willing to pay more, if the home has at least one fireplace!

 WHERE TO LOCATE?

 With these thoughts in mind, where is a good location for a fireplace?
 Number one on the list is the family or living room.
 Makes sense.
 The area where the family spends the most time together and the center of the home is the family or living room.

 But do not overlook other places in your home.
-How about a fireplace in the bedroom, bathroom, dining room or even at the end of a hallway or an open stairway?
-Today, different sizes and shapes of fireplaces can mean a unit located anywhere in your home.
+How about a fireplace in the bedroom, bathroom, dining room or even at the end of a hallway or on the wall behind an open stairway?
+Today, different sizes and shapes of fireplaces can be installed wherever you’d like!

 WHAT KIND OF FIREPLACE IS BEST?

 However, there are several scenarios where aesthetics and ambiance are more important than heat.
 For example, an electric fireplace mounted on a wall in the master bedroom.
 Many people sleep better when their bedroom is a bit cooler than the rest of the house.
 You can enjoy the flames and light show from an electric fireplace, with or without turning the heat on.

 When planning, keep in mind that a gas fireplace will need to be vented horizontally out a sidewall or vertically through the roof.
-Wood burning equipment will require a chimney to go up through the roof.
+Wood burning equipment will always require a chimney to go up through the roof.